franklinjsmith-create/SupplyVerify/DEPLOYMENT.md

 This application uses Playwright to scrape the USDA Organic Integrity Database, which requires browser binaries to be installed.
 Follow these platform-specific instructions to deploy successfully.

+## Important: Docker-Based Deployment

+This project includes a **Dockerfile** that handles all system dependencies automatically.
+Railway, Render, and other platforms will auto-detect the Dockerfile and use it for deployment - no manual configuration needed!

 ## Prerequisites

 The application requires: